RobinLinus/coins-legacy/notes/succinct-fullnode.md

 The raw size of the headers chain is `block_height * 80 bytes`.
 As of today this is about `615000 blocks * 80 bytes ~ 49.2 MB`.
 Headers are not random data, but compressible with a factor of about `1.77` ([see Headergolf](https://github.com/alecalve/headergolf)).
 This compresses the current chain down to `27 MB`.
+If we suppose blocks are generated every 10 minutes, the headers chain grows by `80 bytes * 6 * 24 * 365 = 4.2MB` per year.
+Compressed that is `4.2 MB / 1.77 = 2.4 MB` per year.

-A consensus change to support [FlyClient](https://eprint.iacr.org/2019/226.pdf) or [NiPoPoW](https://eprint.iacr.org/2017/963.pdf) could compress the headers chain down to about 1 MB.
+A consensus change to support [FlyClient](https://eprint.iacr.org/2019/226.pdf) or [NiPoPoW](https://eprint.iacr.org/2017/963.pdf) could compress the full headers chain down to about 1 MB.

 ## Extended Blocks